Home

 Please see the product preview for more visual details.

-NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Was The Plague" by Roberta Edwards to complete the digital and printable activities.
+NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Was The Ice Age?" to complete the digital and printable activities.

 How to use this resource:

 The printable PDF book report flip book template provides creative book report ideas, such as summarizing the events, using critical thinking skills, and creating a timeline.
 It can be used with any non-fiction book.
-Students will also use a book review template to evaluate The Plague's significance and relevance today with the Covid 19 pandemic.
-Overall, this project offers an engaging way for students to explore non-fiction text structures while learning about a crucial moment in history.
+Students will also use a book review template to evaluate the ice age's significance.
+Overall, this project offers an engaging way for students to explore non-fiction text structures while learning about a crucial event in history.

 The non-fiction book report flip book pages include: